steadylearner/docker-examples/README.md

 Read more about [docker lifecycle](https://medium.com/@nagarwal/lifecycle-of-docker-container-d2da9f85959).

-If you want to set up Node development environment.
-Follow these processes to install some of them.
+If you want to set up the Node development environment.
+Follow these processes.

 You can use Dockerfile or [$docker run -d steadylearner/ubuntu_node](https://cloud.docker.com/u/steadylearner/repository/docker/steadylearner/ubuntu_node) instead.